 A student must have completed at least 24 hours of didactic work prior to taking the Qualifying Exam.
-Unless there are special circumstances approved by the DGS (in consultation with the MPI GEC), the Qualifying Examination should be undertaken during the fall semester of the student's third year (second year in the MPI program).
+Unless there are special circumstances approved by the DGS (in consultation with the MPI GEC), for students entering from the IGP or QCB, the Qualifying Examination usually should be undertaken during the fall semester of the student's third year (second year in the MPI program).
+Since MSTP students enter at a later time, the exam should be scheduled as close to fall of the third year as possible, but leeway is granted.
+The students advisory committee is the ultimate decider of when the student is prepared to take the qualifying exam.